ABCs of full-time RV living

 Fuel

-Fuel costs are soaring.
+Fuel costs are still high.
 Full-time RV living implies that you will be moving, at least part of the time, and it can get expensive.
 If you want to cut fuel costs, staying in one place for a month or a season will significantly reduce those costs.

 Propane

 Many RVs heat and cook with propane.
 Like all fuels, the costs have risen.
-Because we generally use electric heaters and minimal propane, we can get by on about 80–100 gallons a year.
+Because we generally use electric heaters and minimal propane, we can get by on about 80–100 gallons a year when we RV full-time.

 Electricity